Vonng/pigsty/docs/c-service.md

 * One more hop

-* Client IP address is lost, and some HBA policies cannot take effect normally
+* A client's IP address is lost, and some HBA policies cannot take effect normally

-* All candidate master libraries must ** be located in the same Layer 2 network **.
+* All candidate master libraries must **be located in the same Layer 2 network**.

   * As an alternative, users can also bypass this restriction by using L4 VIP, but there will be one extra hop compared to L2 VIP.
   * As an alternative, users can also choose not to use L2 VIP and use DNS to point directly to HAProxy, but may be affected by client DNS caching.